QAston/md-wiki-public/software-eng/tools/nix.md

     * Nix has a single repository `<nixpkgs>` with all descriptions of all packages
     * Top level expression is in default.nix and it returns an attrset of name->package pairs
 * The inputs pattern
-    * Define packages as functions in order to allow customizability
+    * Define packages as parametrized functions in order to allow customizability
     * Make package expression independent of the repository, so that they can be called individually
     * Example: <https://gist.github.com/lethalman/734b168a0258b8a38ca2/revisions>
 * The `callPackage` pattern